paulmagadi/Learn_Flutter/basics.md

-Flutter Installation
+# Flutter Installation
-There are multiple ways to install a flutter on your system.
 You can install Flutter on Windows, Mac, and Linux or run it from the browser.
-In this tutorial, you will learn easiest way to install a flutter on your system.
-If you got stuck somewhere, you can watch the video below to be more clear.

-Requirements
+**Requirements**

-Flutter SDK,
+- Flutter SDK,
-VS code or other editors like Intellij [We will use VS Code here].
+- VS code or other editors like Intellij [We will use VS Code here].
-Git [For Version Control].
+- Git [For Version Control].
-Anrdoid Studio.
+- Anrdoid Studio.
-Flutter Windows Installation
+- Flutter Windows Installation
-Follow the below instructions to install a flutter on the windows operating system.

 Steps:
 Download Flutter sdk from here.